 Changing the World for Christ

 When I was in Louisiana, I headed the art department at a Southern Baptist College.
 There was a lot of talk at that institution about “Changing the World for Christ.”
-This was language I had been around for years so it seemed very natural to me.
+This was language that I had been around for years so it seemed very natural to me.
 I believe in cultural engagement and I believe in Christ.
 I also believe that the world is not now what it should be.

 The World Hates Us

-But the more I was around this language, the more concerned I became about the focus.
+But the more I was around this language, the more concerned I became with the focus.
 Part of my concern is hard to put my finger on.
 It is more the ethos that this focus engenders.
 It sets an adversarial tone with the world.
 A tone where we are going to step in and save the world from itself.
 There is some truth to this.
 There is a “World,” a system of belief that is against God.
 There is certainly, and biblically, a sense in which we cannot be friends with the World (James 4:4 & 1 John 2:15-17).
 Christ even states that the World hates him (John 7:7) and may end up hating us (John 15:18-19).
 Again there is truth to this.

 The Church is not the Church